 https://www.aauw.org/resources/policy/aauw-public-policy-priorities/

-An interesting article that adds to the dialogue about how to talk about differences and similarities through the lens of lif experience. https://ssir.org/articles/entry/why_intersectional_stories_are_key_to_helping_the_communities_we_serve#
+An interesting article that adds to the dialogue about how to talk about differences and similarities through the lens of life experience. https://ssir.org/articles/entry/why_intersectional_stories_are_key_to_helping_the_communities_we_serve#